-- These items are not recommended for continuous operation at the maximum drive voltage.
-A recommended drive voltage limit for continuous operation is given separately for the AE0203D04F and AE0203D08F. - The maximum frequency will be close to the resonant frequency, which changes when a mechanical load is applied to the piezo stack.
-For more information on estimating the resonant frequency for different applied loads, see the Operation tab.
-When operating the piezo stack at high frequencies, sufficient cooling should be supplied to avoid overheating. - · Anti-Resonant Frequency is the frequency at which the piezo displacement is minimized. - Specified at 1 kHz, 1 V{RMS}. - Preloading is used to protect the piezo from experiencing tensile force, which can cause structural failure.
+A recommended for continuous operation at the maximum drive voltage.
+A recommended drive voltage limit for continuous operation is given separately.

+&BAnti-Resonant Frequency is the frequency at which the piezo displacement is minimized.

+åÆspecified at 1 kHz, 1 VRMS.

+^\(\text{E}\)reloading is used to protect the piezo from experiencing tensile force, which can cause structural failure.
 In some cases, preloading can also be used to compensate for dynamic forces generated by inertia.
 Displacement varies with loading, and displacement decreases above the recommended preload range.
 In general, the preload should be chosen to be as low as possible.
 As a service to the user, the load for maximum displacement has been determined and is specified for the PC4 series piezo stacks.